Naturism in South Africa

 Naturism is a great way to relieve stress and to relax.

-Naturists are people just like you, and come from diverse backgrounds representing all occupations, different religions, races, sexualities, body types, age groups and income brackets.
+Naturists are people just like you, and come from diverse backgrounds representing all occupations, different religions, races, sexuality, body types, age groups and income brackets.

 There is no significant difference between nudists and naturists.
 It is two different terms used to describe the same thing.
 In South Africa, European countries and Australia we talk about naturism and the term nudism is mostly used in American countries.